-Disability Management Training: This course provides Supervisors with an understanding of laws and regulations related to disability management and the Supervisors role in process including an understanding of the interactive process and preventing discrimination and harassment of employees with disabilities.
+Disability Management Training: This course provides Supervisors with an understanding of laws and regulations related to disability management and the Supervisor's role in the process including an understanding of the interactive process and preventing discrimination and harassment of employees with disabilities.

-Crucial Conversations: The County offers in-house Crucial Conversations courses (proprietary material of Vital Smarts).
+Crucial Conversations: The County offers in-house Crucial Conversations courses (proprietary material of Crucial Learning).
 The material helps to equip participants with skills that assist in identify, self-mediating, and resolving conflict at the lowest level.
 As a result, minor disagreements are handled prior to escalation, resulting in a more harmonious workplace.

-Lynda.com: The Lynda.com library of online courses at employees' disposal covers topics including business skills, communication, data analysis, leadership, management, productivity, project management, business software, and many others.
-These online courses, when combined with ongoing coaching conversations, create a dynamic continues learning environment.
+LinkedIn Learning: The LinkedIn Learning library (formerly known as Lynda.com) of online courses at employees' disposal covers topics including business skills, communication, data analysis, leadership, management, productivity, project management, business software, diversity and inclusion, and many others.
+These online courses, when combined with ongoing coaching conversations, create a dynamic continuous learning environment.